The Pitfalls of KV Cache Compression: A Case Study on System Prompt Leakage

 \begin{pitfall} KV cache eviction disproportionally targets certain instructions, often causing them to be ignored by the LLM. \end{pitfall}

 \Cref{fig:keep} shows that the low degradation of directive performance and high leakage observed in \Cref{fig:leakage-normal} is explained by eviction bias (see \Cref{fig:keep-qwen} in \Cref{app:supp-exp} for \qwen{} kept token percentages, which follow an almost identical pattern).
 When the normal order (defense then directive) is in effect, all eviction policies that suffer little directive degradation keep a high percentage of directive entries while evicting more defense entries.
 Methods like StreamingLLM and SnapKV show a particularly stark bias, which is congruent with the observation that they are most likely to leak the system prompt.
-On the other hand, when evaluating the flipped order, defense entries are evicted less frequently, yet not as much as directive entries in the normal order.
-This indicates that flipping the order works as an indirect, partially successful attempt at dealing with the eviction bias.
+On the other hand, when evaluating the flipped order, defense entries are evicted more frequently, yet not as much as directive entries in the normal order.
+This indicates that flipping the order works as an indirect, partially successful attempt to mitigate eviction bias.

 Although eviction bias plays an important role in degradation, the choice of which entries to evict is also important.
-A perfectly unbiased eviction policy would be a line going from 100\% to 0\%, which for example K-norm in \Cref{fig:keep} is closest to achieving, meaning it has very little eviction bias.
-However, K-norm struggles in selecting the most adequate entries to evict, causing a lot of degradation and leakage.
-This suggests that, unsurprisingly, the choice of which entries to keep is also key to retaining the semantics of the original KV cache at higher compression ratios.
+A perfectly unbiased eviction policy would be a line going from 100\% to 0\%, which, for example, K-Norm in \Cref{fig:keep} is closest to achieving, meaning it has very little eviction bias.
+However, K-Norm struggles to select the most appropriate entries to evict, causing a lot of degradation and leakage.
+Unsurprisingly, the choice of which entries to keep is also key to retaining the semantics of the original KV cache at higher compression ratios.

 \begin{pitfall} Eviction corresponding to the wrong tokens can play a critical role in degradation. \end{pitfall}